mastrojs/mastrojs.github.io/src/content/docs/guides/interactivity-with-javascript-in-the-browser.md

 </script>
 ```

 At first, this looks more complex.
-And for simple cases that's true, there you might be better off just using plain JavaScript without any library – especially when coupled with a few nifty lines of CSS.
-But as your app grows, the initial increase in complexity is quickly outweighed by the structure the library brings, allowing you to not repeatedly write `document.createElement()`, `.append()`, `.addEventListener()`, etc.
+And for simple cases that's true.
+There, you might be better off just using plain JavaScript without any library – especially when coupled with a few nifty lines of CSS.
+But as your app grows, the initial increase in complexity is quickly outweighed by the structure this approach brings; using signals to store the single source of truth, and allowing you to not repeatedly write `document.createElement()`, `.append()`, `.addEventListener()`, etc.

-The first thing you notice is the `<script type="importmap">`.
+The first thing you might notice is the `<script type="importmap">`.
 That [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap) allows you to write `import { ... } from "mastro/reactive"` in your JavaScript modules instead of the full URL.
 And when it's time to update the URL (perhaps because you want to update to a new version of the library), you just need to do so in one place.

 `customElements.define('todo-list', myClass)` registers the `<todo-list>` custom HTML element (the name must start with a lowercase letter and must contain a hyphen), which allows you to use it with `<todo-list></todo-list>` wherever in your HTML.

 The `customElements.define` method requires us to supply it with a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 This is a common concept in _object-oriented programming_, a programming paradigm usually contrasted with _functional programming_ (which we've been losely adhering to in this guide so far).
 However, you don't need to understand its intricacies to use Reactive Mastro.
 Just note that the `newTitle`, `todos` and `renderedTodos` variables are declared at the top of the class, and without `const`.
 That's because they are _fields_ of the class, and accessible with e.g. `this.newTitle` within methods of the class. `toggleTodo`, `updateNewTitle`, and `addTodo` are methods of the class.
 Methods are functions that are attached to an object or class.

 Our fields are all signals.
 A signal `todos` is read out with `todos()` (a function call), and changed with `todos.set(newArray)`.
+The `...array` [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) creates a new array, which is necessary for the signal to be updated.
 We initialize the `newTitle`, which represents what's currently in the text `input`, with an empty string.
 The `todos` is initialized with an empty array.
 And `renderedTodos` is set to a `computed` value, which always reacts to changes to any of the signals used within it (like `this.todos()`), returning an array of `html` strings – one for each todo.

 Finally, our class `extends` the `ReactiveElement` class, which we imported from `mastro/reactive`.
 This allows us to